Yandell-Lab/taxonomer_0.5/README.md

 To build a database, you must use kanalyze to create the kmer file.
-You do this with kanalyze, which is available here: http://sourceforge.net/projects/kanalyze/files/
+You do this with kanalyze, which is available here: http://sourceforge.net/projects/kanalyze/files/ Note that Taxonomer will ignore kmers with sequences in lower case

 The following is a command line example of kanalyze with the necessary paramaters (-k is the kmer size):